jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_hydrology.nml.rst

    FALSE
        Allow the soil conductance to increase as the top layer soil moisture goes above the critical soil moisture, as in Best et al. (2011) equation 7.

+.. nml:member:: l_inland

+   :type: logical
+   :default: F

+   TRUE
+       Some rivers end at inland basin flow points.
+This inland basin flow is used to increase soil moisture at these locations.

+   FALSE
+       No inland basin flow.

 .. nml:group:: Only used if :nml:mem:`JULES_HYDROLOGY::l_top` = TRUE